octoml/octoai-cartoonizer/README.md

 * 30-60mins depending on how much you want to experiment with Stable Diffusion.

 #### Skillset :hatching_chick:
-* Git, and beginer-level command line programming.
+* Git, and beginner-level command line programming.

 #### Hardware :computer:
 * A computer of instance with a beefy GPU (Nvidia A10 or better).